Execution Policies

 Note

-Specifying the unroll factor for a policy enables loop unrolling in the implementation of your algorithms.
+Specifying the unroll factor for a policy enables loop unrolling in the implementation of oneDPL algorithms.
 The default value is 1.
-To find out how to choose a more precise value, refer to the unroll Pragma and Loop Analysis chapters of the Intel® oneAPI DPC++ FPGA Optimization Guide.
+To find out how to choose a more precise value, refer to the unroll Pragma and Loop Analysis content in the Intel® oneAPI FPGA Handbook.

 The make_fpga_policy